Testing a TCP Port¶

 If checked, this option shows the text given by the server when connecting to the port.
 The server is given 10 seconds to respond, and this page will display all of the text sent back by the server in those 10 seconds.
 As such, the test will run for a minimum of 10 seconds when performing this check.

 Not all daemons will output text to the user on connect, so this may be blank even if the service is working properly.
 For example, an SMTP server will respond with a welcome message, as will FTP, but an HTTP daemon will not send any text.

 A specific source IP address or IP Alias/CARP Virtual IP from which the query will be sent.
 The service being tested may require a specific source IP address, network, etc, in order to make a connection.

 - IP Protocol

-This option selects either IPv4 or IPv6 to control which type of IP address is used when given a hostname.
-If the connection is forced to IPv4 or IPv6 and the hostname does not contain a result using that protocol, it will result in an error.
-For example if forced to IPv4 and given a hostname that only returns an IPv6 IP address (AAAA record), it will not work.
+This option selects either IPv4 or IPv6 to control which type of IP address is used when testing a hostname.
+If the connection is forced to IPv4 or IPv6 and the hostname does not contain a result using that protocol, the test will produce an error.
+For example if forced to IPv4 and given a hostname that only returns an IPv6 IP address (AAAA record), the test will fail.

 The test produces this error if the Source Port field is set to a port currently in use by a local daemon on the firewall.
 Leave Source Port blank or pick another unused port.